cryptoleek-eth/cairo1-devnet-setup/README.md

 ## Setup starknet-devenet
 For a new user, you need to first pull the image from docker:
+Obviously, the version will keep changing and 0.5.0 still in aplha.
+Always find the latest stable version if possible.
 ```bash
 ### For Windows or Mac users:
 docker pull shardlabs/starknet-devnet:0.5.0a1